AidanBarber/aidanbarber.github.io/about.md

 permalink: /about/
 ---

-Aidan is masters student under supervisor Dr. Scott Noklby in the MARS lab at Ontario Tech university.
+Aidan is masters student under supervisor Dr. Scott Nokleby in the MARS lab at Ontario Tech university.

 ### Current Research